tree-sitter/tree-sitter/test/fuzz/README.md

 ## clang

-Using libFuzzer requires a reasonably new version of `clang` and will probably _not_ work with your system-installed version.
-The easiest way to get started is to use the version provided by the Chromium team.
+Using libFuzzer requires at least version 7 of `clang` and may _not_ work with your system-installed version.
+If your system-installed version is too old, the easiest way to get started is to use the version provided by the Chromium team.
 Instructions are available at [libFuzzer.info](http://libfuzzer.info).

 The fuzzers can then be built with:
 ```